Chart Color Schemes

 Infrastructure

-Heidelberg - Rosanna has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Heidelberg - Rosanna has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that could impact this region.
-Notable ones are Austin Hospital Emergency Department Expansion, Rosanna Village Masterplan & Redevelopment, The Austin Heidelberg, and Heidelberg Structure Plan Implementation.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 23 projects that may impact the region.
+Notable initiatives include Austin Hospital Emergency Department Expansion, Rosanna Village Masterplan & Redevelopment, The Austin Heidelberg, and Heidelberg Structure Plan Implementation.
 Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.